ASEAN–Republic of Korea Commemorative Summit

+Leaders pictured at the ASEAN–Republic of Korea Commemorative Summit Welcoming Dinner held at the Hilton Hotel, Busan, on Monday, 25 November 2019.

 The ASEAN Summit is a biannual meeting held by the members of the Association of Southeast Asian Nations (ASEAN) in relation to economic, political, security, and socio-cultural development of Southeast Asian countries.
 The league of ASEAN is currently connected with other countries who aim to participate on the missions and visions of the league.

 2019 ASEAN-ROK Commemorative Summit

 1. Overview

 2019 ASEAN-ROK Commemorative Summit will be held in Busan from 25 to 26 November to celebrate the 30th anniversary of the ASEAN-ROK Dialogue Partnership, which was established in 1989.
 Also, the 1st Mekong-ROK Summit will be held on 27 November back to back with the 2019 ASEAN-ROK Commemorative Summit.

 There will be over 10 thousands participants, including nations and entrepreneurs of ROK and ASEAN Countries, in the Summit and side events.
 Thus, this summit will be the biggest summit held in ROK since the inauguration of the Moon administration.